-These sausages that Bill and made a while ago are neither Spanish chorizo or Mexican chorizo, but a 3rd way.
+These sausages that Bill and made a while ago are neither Spanish chorizo or Mexican chorizo, but a different style of Mexican Sausage.
 The stuffing is in the style of Mexican chorizo, but it is stuffed into natural sausage casings to be then cooked like normal sausages.
 I love spicy food and I thought that this type of sausage would be a great addition to our sausage recipes we have been developing recently.
 The pungency of the adobo sauce, the smoky heat of the chipotles and the flavour of the tequila all add to the taste of Mexico in spicy sausage form.

 - 5 lbs (2.3Kg) of pork Loin and fat (roughly 4 to 1 of meat)

 - 0.25 cups (60ml) of 100% agave tequila blanco

 - 0.25 cups (60ml) of red wine vinegar

 - 2 chipotles and adobo sauce, chopped finely

 - 5 cloves of garlic, crushed

 - 2 tbsp of granulated onion